opencog/cogprotolab/README.md

 ## how it works

 *CogProtoLab* left pane command prompt uses a php telnet connection for exchanging information with CogServer.
-Upon sending each prompt input, while its output is being captured and displayed, a hidden telnet query command from `visualisation captures output of command` input field is being sent to CogServer.
+Upon sending each prompt input, while its output is being captured and displayed as text, a hidden telnet query command from `visualisation captures output of command` input field is being sent to CogServer.
 Its output is then captured by *CogProtoLab* and visually displayed in the right pane.

 ### installing